rafalcode/gd_png_ex/README.md

 ## Early proof-of-api-use programs
 * exap: compile with
 * chapng: change png: takes an RGB and sets does a simple manipulation of the colours.

+# Working and hopefully useful programs
+* magpng: magnifies a png with out any manipulation.
+Like a kronecker product.